Counting tanglegrams with species: Tanglegrams

 A \emph{tangled chain of length $k$} is a $k$-tuple of binary trees sharing the same set of leaves.
 It is clear that the species of tangled chains is the $k$th Cartesian power of $R$, so the number of unlabeled tangled chains of length $k$ is

 as also shown by \bkm{Theorem 3}.

 It may be noted that \eqref{e-tc} is an easy consequences of Burnside's lemma: if a group $G$ acts on a finite set $S$ then the number of orbits is

-To derive \eqref{e-ut1} from Burnside's lemma, we consider the action of $\S_n$ on $k$-tuples of labeled binary trees with leaf set $[n]$.
+where $\fix g$ is the number of elements of $S$ fixed by $g$.
+To derive \eqref{e-tc} from Burnside's lemma, we consider the action of $\S_n$ on $k$-tuples of labeled binary trees with leaf set $[n]$.
 A $k$-tuple is fixed by a permutation if and only if all its entries are fixed, so the $n!/z_\lambda$ permutations of cycle type $\lambda$ contribute $(n!/z_\lambda)r_\lambda^k$ to the sum \eqref{e-burnside}.
 Thus the number of orbits is